 What do you mean by "Racialized" or "Visible Minority"?

 In Canada, the Employment Equity Act defines visible minorities as "persons, other than Aboriginal peoples, who are non-Caucasian in race or non-white in colour".
 The visible minority population consists mainly of the following groups: South Asian, Chinese, Black, Filipino, Arab, Latin American, Southeast Asian, West Asian, Korean and Japanese.
 The word racialized is a more broad term used to describe those who have been categorized, marginalized, or regarded according to race.
-To be eligible for this survey, you must self-identify as racialized and/or a visible minority.
+To be eligible for this focus groups, you must self-identify as racialized and/or a visible minority.

 What do you mean by "Economic Immigration Pathway"?